-We provide account servicing and management capabilities to our bank, thrift and credit union clients, as well as a complete range of integrated, value-added banking products and services.
-Account processing solutions are the principal systems that enable a financial institution to operate and include systems that process customer deposit and loan accounts, an institution's general ledgers, central information files and other financial information.
-These solutions also include extensive security, report generation and other features that financial institutions need to process transactions for their customers, as well as to comply with applicable regulations.
-Account processing solutions are offered through online data transmission connections to our account processing centers, historically called "data centers" or "service bureaus," as stand-alone licensed software for installation on client-owned computer systems, or via some combination of both.
+We provide integrated account servicing and management capabilities to our bank, thrift and credit union clients, as well as complementary value-added products and services.
+Account processing solutions are the principal systems that enable a bank to operate and include systems that process customer deposit and loan accounts, an institution's general ledgers, central information files and other financial information.
+These solutions also include extensive security, report generation and other features that financial institutions need to process transactions for their depositors and other customers, as well as to comply with applicable regulations.
+Account processing solutions are offered through online data transmission connections to our account processing centers, historically called "data centers" or "service bureaus," as stand-alone licensed software for installation on clientowned computer systems, or via a combination of both.
 More than one in every three financial institutions in the U.S. uses a Fiserv account processing system.

 Although many of our clients contract to obtain all or a majority of their data processing requirements from us, the modular design of many of our software solutions allows clients to start with one application and, as needed, add applications and features developed by us or by third parties.
 We support a broad range of terminals and other client-owned peripheral devices manufactured by a variety of vendors, which reduces a new client's initial conversion expenses, enhances existing clients' ability to change equipment, and broadens our market.
-The principal account processing solutions used by our bank and thrift clients are Cleartouch®, Precision®, Premier®, Signature® and TotalPlusTM.
+The principal account processing solutions used by our bank and thrift clients are Premier®, Precision®, Cleartouch® and Signature®.
 The Signature system is available both domestically and internationally.
-The principal account processing solutions primarily used by our credit union clients are Acumen®, AdvantageTM, CharlotteSM, CubicsPlus®, CUnifyTM, CUSA®, DataSafe®, Galaxy®, OnCU®, Portico®, Reliance®, Spectrum® and XP2®.
-In connection with the acquisition of Open Solutions, we also acquired an account processing platform, DNA, which is a real-time account processing platform that serves banks, thrifts and credit unions.
+The principal account processing solutions primarily used by our credit union clients are Acumen®, AdvantageTM, CharlotteSM, CubicsPlus®, CuSA®, DataSafe®, Galaxy®, OnCU®, Portico®, Reliance®, Spectrum® and XP2®.

-Item Processing
+Item Processing and Source Capture

 Our item processing business offers products and services to financial institutions and intermediaries.
-Through the Fiserv Clearing Network, we provide complete check clearing and image exchange services.
+Our image-enabled solutions are offered as in-house or service bureau offerings to thousands of account processing and non-account processing clients.
+Our remote deposit capture solutions are branded as Source Capture Solutions and are offered on a common web platform.
+They include ATM Source Capture, Branch Source Capture, Consumer Source Capture, Merchant Source Capture, Mobile Source Capture, Regional Source Capture, Remittance Coupon Source Capture, and Teller Source Capture, Through the Fisery Clearing Network, we provide complete check clearing and image exchange services.
 Other solutions include image archive with online retrieval, in-clearings, exceptions and returns, statements and fraud detection.
 We also provide consulting services, business operations services and related software products that facilitate the transformation of our clients' payments environments from paper-based to electronic.

-Lending and Global Payment Solutions
+Lending Solutions